 The IPO market in the region remains robust, with the team expecting over 70 IPOs for 2023.
-A robust IPO market is helpful as it not only suggests that the Gulf region is maturing, as more companies grow to a sufficient size to justify raising capital via share issuance, but it is also a signal of market confidence.
+A robust IPO market is important as it not only shows the improving maturity of the Gulf region, as more companies grow to a sufficient size to justify raising capital via share issuance, but it is also a strong signal of market confidence.